ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 this is especially important when quota-policies use a large `time-window`.

-Under certain conditions, a server MAY artificially lower `RateLimit` field values between subsequent requests, eg. to respond to Denial of Service attacks or in case of resource saturation.
+Under certain conditions, a server MAY artificially lower `RateLimit` field values between subsequent requests, e.g. to respond to Denial of Service attacks or in case of resource saturation.

 Servers usually establish whether the request is in-quota before creating a response, so the RateLimit field values should be already available in that